Cree language: Dialect criteria

 The Plains Cree, speakers of the y dialect, refer to their language as nēhiyawēwin, whereas Woods Cree speakers say nīhithawīwin, and Swampy Cree speakers say nēhinawēwin.

 Another important phonological variation among the Cree dialects involves the palatalisation of Proto-Algonquian *k: East of the Ontario–Quebec border (except for Atikamekw), Proto-Algonquian *k has changed into //tʃ// or //ts// before front vowels.
 See the table above for examples in the *kīla column.

-Very often the Cree dialect continuum is divided into two languages: Cree and Montagnais.
-Cree includes all dialects which have not undergone the *k > //tʃ// sound change (BC–QC) while Montagnais encompasses the territory where this sound change has occurred (QC–NL).
-These labels are very useful from a linguistic perspective but are confusing as East Cree then qualifies as Montagnais.
-For practical purposes, Cree usually covers the dialects which use syllabics as their orthography (including Atikamekw but excluding Kawawachikamach Naskapi), the term Montagnais then applies to those dialects using the Latin script (excluding Atikamekw and including Kawawachikamach Naskapi).
-The term Naskapi typically refers to Kawawachikamach (y-dialect) and Natuashish (n-dialect).
+Very often, the Cree dialect continuum is divided into two languages: Cree and Innu/Montagnais.
+Cree includes all dialects which have not undergone the *k > //tʃ// sound change (BC–QC) while Innu encompasses the territory where this sound change has occurred (QC–NL).
+These labels are very useful from a linguistic perspective, but are confusing as East Cree then qualifies as Montagnais.
+For practical purposes, 'Cree' usually covers the dialects that use the Cree syllabics as their orthography (including Atikamekw, but excluding Kawawachikamach Naskapi); the term Innu or Montagnais then applies to those dialects that use the Latin script (excluding Atikamekw, and including Kawawachikamach Naskapi).
+The term 'Naskapi' typically refers to Kawawachikamach (y-dialect) and Natuashish (n-dialect).